 There are a lot of moving pieces when it comes to maintaining your Alaska Articles of Organization or Articles of Incorporation.
 We can help you keep track of all the changes you need to make with our Worry-Free Compliance service, which includes two amendments per year at no extra charge.

-Some of your Alaska Amendments can be made on your Biennial Report, and many Alaska documents require a current Biennial Report before they can be filled.
-If you’re concerned that you’ll forget to turn in something important, we are here to help.
+Some of your Alaska amendments can be made on your biennial report, and many Alaska documents require a current biennial report before they can be filled.
+If you’re concerned that you’ll forget to turn in something important, we’re here to help.
 Our expert team of support staff can guide you through the compliance process and let you get back to doing what you love: growing your business.

 FAQ

-Changes to your company name, purpose, and optional provisions you added can all be made using the Articles of Amendment.
+Changes to your company name, purpose, NAICS code, stock information, management structure ,and optional provisions you added can all be made using the Articles of Amendment.

-Alaska’s Biennial Report and Articles of Amendment contain similar information, but they serve different functions.
-Many changes can be made on a Biennial Report, but Articles of Amendment may be necessary in-between reports.
+Alaska has a biennial report (once every two years) instead of an annual report.
+Alaska’s biennial report and Articles of Amendment contain similar information, but they serve different functions.
+Some changes can be made on a biennial report, but Articles of Amendment may be necessary between reports.
+Biennial reports are due every two years regardless of whether any changes have happened with your business.

-The standard processing time for Alaska Articles of Amendment is 10-15 business days.
-Processing time for online applications may be faster.
+The standard processing time for Alaska Articles of Amendment can be as long as five weeks.
 Alaska has no option for expedited processing.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.